acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 Also note that, if you opt to use the grips, you won't be able to use the Lomograflok's darkslide, so remove that and put it somewhere safe.

-<strong>There are specific grips for the 110B and 110A, so make sure you print the right ones.</strong> Unfortunately the bodies differ slightly.
-My 110A is a previous conversion that does not have the right-side hinge, so I've only been able to design the left.
-If you're in the UK and you have a complete 110A you'd like converted, get in touch [on Instagram](https://www.instagram.com/a.l.b.e.r.t.c/) and I'll do it for the price of postage so I can design a right-hand grip as well.
+<strong>There are specific grips for the 110b and 110a, so make sure you print the right ones.</strong> Unfortunately the bodies differ slightly.

 ### Step nine: Wrap it up
 Right, we're almost done.
 Remove the bottom tripod screw and set the Lomograflok with the bracket still attached aside.
 Replace the rangefinder top cover and all four screws.
 If you've attached the right-side grip, take care to make sure that the little bit on the top fits _into_ the top cover.
 You'll see what I mean when you're actually doing it.